Webklex/gogeoip/README.md

 ```bash
 geoip -help
 ```
-You can configure the web server via command line flags or the config file `conf/settings.config`. or by using the `-setup` option:
+You can configure the web server via command line flags, the config file `conf/settings.config` or by using the `-setup` flag:
 ```bash
 geoip -setup
 ```